2020–21 Michigan State Spartans men's basketball team: Illinois

 On February 23, No. 5-ranked Illinois visited the Breslin Center.
 MSU started the game with the lineup that did the most damage in the Indiana game, Rocket Watts at point guard and Josh Langford, Gabe Brown, and Aaron Henry on the wings.
-Julius Marble got the start to face Illinois big man Kofi Cockburn, playing only seven minutes, scoring six points, and fouling out the of the game.
+Julius Marble got the start to face Illinois big man Kofi Cockburn, playing only seven minutes, scoring six points, and fouling out of the game.
 Thomas Kithier (six minutes) also fouled out of the game and Maddy Sissoko (eight minutes) was ejected for a hard foul late in the game.
 Marcus Bingham (11 minutes) committed four fouls as MSU threw all their big men at Cockburn and limited him to 13 points in the game.
 After trailing 5–0 early in the game, the Spartans took control of the game and dominated Illinois in the first half, limiting them to only 24% from the field and leading 36–26 at the half.
 Langford grabbed 10 rebounds in the first half, tying his career-high in a game.
 MSU stretched the lead to as many as 18 in the second half before the Illini narrowed the lead.
 Langford grabbed 16 total rebounds while Henry led the Spartans with 20 points.
 Watts, Langford, Brown, and Henry each played over 30 minutes as Tom Izzo settled into the smaller lineup as the team's best chance to win.
 MSU was forced to play Joey Hauser at center late in the game, but he had his best game in months, scoring 13 including a clutch three-pointer and making several free throws late in the game.
-Illinois attempted 34 free throws, but only made 19 as MSU pulled out a 81–72 win.
+Illinois attempted 34 free throws, but only made 19 as MSU pulled out an 81–72 win.
 The win, by far the biggest of the season for MSU, moved the Spartans to 12–9 and 6–9 in conference play and put MSU back into the discussion for a possible berth in the NCAA tournament.